Iowa State Players to Watch Against Pittsburgh - First Round

 Iowa State Players to Watch

-Osun Osunniyi leads the Cyclones at 4 rebounds per contest, while also averaging 1.1 assists and 8.5 points.
+Osun Osunniyi is tops on his squad in rebounds per game (4), and also posts 8.5 points and 1.1 assists.
+At the other end, he averages 0.4 steals and 1.1 blocked shots.

-Caleb Grill is tops on his squad in rebounds per game (4), and also puts up 9.5 points and 1.4 assists.
-At the other end, he averages 1.2 steals and 0 blocked shots.
+Caleb Grill is tops on his team in rebounds per contest (4), and also posts 9.5 points and 1.4 assists.
+At the other end, he puts up 1.2 steals and 0 blocked shots.

 Iowa State Top Performers (Last 10 Games)